CME211/notes/lecture-05/0-functions.md

 print("total:",vtotal)
 ```

-### Functions must be defined before they are used
+## Functions must be defined before they are used

-In scripts (and the interpreter), functions must be defined before they are
-used!
-See the file `lecture-6/order1.py`:
+Functions must be defined before they are used!
+See the file `order1.py`:

 ```python
 def before():